-According to the American Cancer Society, the overall cancer death rate declined by 26 percent between 1991 and 2015.
+According to the ACS, the overall cancer death rate declined by

-When a person has cancer, the outlook will depend on whether the disease has spread and on its type, severity, and location.
+When a person has cancer, their outlook will depend on whether the disease has spread and on its type, severity, and location.

 Cancer causes cells to divide uncontrollably.
 It also prevents them from dying at the natural point in their life cycle.